-The completely open, fully voluntary nature of the Monarch Community requires that staff and residents assess safety and readiness to handle the rigors and responsibilities of treatment.
-Residents and loved ones undergo a series of pre-admission screening measures and phone interviews.
-A final in-person interview and tour of the facility allow the future resident and family to make an informed decision.
-If admission is offered, family and resident have 24 hours to accept or decline admission.
+The voluntary nature of the Monarch Community requires that staff and residents assess safety and readiness to handle the rigors and responsibilities of treatment.
+An initial consultation with the Executive Clinical Director allows all parties involved to decide if Monarch is a good fit for the potential resident.
+A final in-person consultation and tour of the facility allow the future resident and family to make an informed decision.

 All new residents are admitted to our highest level of care: the Residential Treatment Program with 24-hour staff supervision.
-Residents remain in this program until the resident and clinical team conclude that the individual is appropriate for step-down.
+Residents remain in this program until the resident and clinical team conclude that the individual is ready to step down to the Therapeutic Community Program.

 During the first weeks, the treatment team will work with the resident to craft a treatment plan that guides and informs the individual treatment needs and goals of the resident.
 Treatment plans focus on reducing symptoms, increasing functional capacities, and building/maintaining a fruitful alliance among residents, families, and staff.